enkidevs/curriculum/sql/dml/intro-dml/intro-dml.md

 ## Content

-Up to now, you've only learned how to query data from a database or table.
+Up until now, you've just learned how to query data from a database or table.

 SQL has three main parts:
 - Data **Query** Language (**DQL**): this part deals with extracting information from a database